A1Malone/Alfredmalone.com/README.md

 # Alfredmalone.com
-This Is my person site where a display my work
+This Is my personal site where a display my work